 Raw Material What product is it in?
 What is it?
-Features Molasses Alfa-A Original Alfa-A Lite Hi-Fi Original Hi-Fi Lite Hi-Fi Original with Apple Hi-Fi Senior Hi-Fi Good Do-er Healthy Hooves Perforamnce Fibre Cool, Condition & Shine Everyday Molassed Chaff Extracted from sugar cane Molasses contains approximately 40% sugar so when applied at 15% of the finished product contributes 6% sugar which is less than hay contains Molasses is sweet so is used to enhance palatability as alfalfa can be a naturally bitter plant Useful to stick the alfalfa leaf to the stem Rapeseed oil Alfa-A Oil Alfa-A Molasses Free Healthy Hooves Healthy Hooves Molasses Free Hi-Fi Molasses Free Hi-Fi Senior Meadow Grass with Herbs Performance Fibre Good quality oil extracted from rapeseed Increases the energy density of a feed without significantly increasing meal size Oil added to Alfa-A Oil provides a product with a calorie level comparable to a conditioning mix or cube Natural Spearmint Oil Alfa-A Lite Performance Fibre Hi-Fi Good Do-er A natural oil Improved palatability
+Features Molasses Alfa-A Original Alfa-A Lite Hi-Fi Original Hi-Fi Lite Hi-Fi Senior Healthy Hooves Perforamnce Fibre Cool, Condition & Shine Extracted from sugar cane Molasses contains approximately 40% sugar so when applied at 15% of the finished product contributes 6% sugar which is less than hay contains Molasses is sweet so is used to enhance palatability as alfalfa can be a naturally bitter plant Useful to stick the alfalfa leaf to the stem Rapeseed oil Alfa-A Oil Alfa-A Molasses Free Healthy Hooves Healthy Hooves Molasses Free Healthy Tummy Hi-Fi Molasses Free Hi-Fi Senior Meadow Grass with Herbs & Oil Performance Fibre Cool, Condition & Shine Ulser Lite Good quality oil extracted from rapeseed Increases the energy density of a feed without significantly increasing meal size Oil added to Alfa-A Oil provides a product with a calorie level comparable to a conditioning mix or cube Natural Spearmint Oil Alfa-A Lite Performance Fibre Cool, Condition & Shine • A natural oil Improved palatability

 Raw Material What product is it in?
 What is it?
-Features Live Yeast Healthy Tummy Leisure Vits & Mins Performance Vits & Mins A live yeast culture approved as EU additive also called Probiotic Research has shown it improves fibre digestion Stabilises the pH in the hindgut and helps to maintain normal digestive function Improves quality and quantity of mares milk FOS Prebiotic Healthy Tummy Performance+ Balancer A complex sugar that comes from sources such as sugar beet, chicory and the acacia tree Acts on bacteria in the digestive tract Is a food source bacteria in the g Glucosamine Performance+ Balancer Extracted from the exoskeletons of crustaceans Component of joint tissues so fed to improve joint health Chelated Minerals Healthy Tummy Healthy Hooves Performance Vits & Mins Performance+ Balancer Leisure Balancer Minerals that are attached to sugar or protein molecules More bioavailable than inorganic sources Mould Inhibitor Hi-Fi Original Hi-Fi Original with Apple Hi-Fi Lite Hi-Fi Senior Hi-Fi Good Do-er Healthy Hooves Mould inhibitor is predominantly propionic acid based Propionic acid is an organic acid also produced in the horse's gut Enables a longer shelf life with less likelihood of mould problems Mint & Fenugreek Alfa-A Molasses Free Hi-Fi Molasses Free A blend of herbs Feeding trials to be the most combination of Apple Flavour Hi-Fi Original with Apple A nature identical flavour To improve palatability Garlic Healthy Hooves Healthy Hooves Molasses Free • A herb To improve palatability May also act as a natural fly repellent
+Features Live Yeast Healthy Tummy Ulser Lite Leisure Vits & Mins Performance Vits & Mins • A live yeast culture approved as EU additive also called Probiotic Research has shown it improves fibre digestion Stabilises the pH in the hindgut and helps to maintain normal digestive function Improves quality and quantity of mares milk FOS Prebiotic Healthy Tummy Ulser Lite Performance+ Balancer A complex sugar that comes from sources such as sugar beet, chicory and the acacia tree Acts on bacteria in the digestive tract Is a food source for good bacteria in the gut Glucosamine Performance+ Balancer Extracted from the exoskeletons of crustaceans Component of joint tissues so fed to improve joint health Chelated Minerals Healthy Tummy Healthy Hooves Molasses Free Cool, Condition & Shine Performance Vits & Mins Performance+ Balancer Leisure Balancer Minerals that are attached to sugar or protein molecules More bioavailable than inorganic sources Mould Inhibitor Hi-Fi Original Hi-Fi Lite Hi-Fi Senior Healthy Hooves Alfa-A Original Alfa-A Lite Performance Fibre Cool, Condition & Shine Mould inhibitor is predominantly propionic acid based Propionic acid is an organic acid also produced in the horse's gut • Enables a longer shelf life with less likelihood of mould problems Mint & Fenugreek Alfa-A Molasses Free Hi-Fi Molasses Free A blend of herbs • Feeding trials showed this to be the most palatable combination of herbs Garlic Healthy Hooves Healthy Hooves Molasses Free • A herb To improve palatability May also act as a natural fly repellent